aws-solutions-library-samples/osml-model-runner/README.md

 The [Guidance for Model Developers](./GUIDE_FOR_MODEL_DEVELOPERS.md) document contains details of how the OversightML ModelRunner applications interacts with containerized computer vision (CV) models and examples of the GeoJSON formatted inputs it expects and generates.
 At a high level this application provides the following functions:

+#### Load Balancing

+The OversightML ModelRunner receives processing requests from an input queue and internally balances them across the tasked model endpoints to improve throughput and utilization.
+Requests to endpoints with unused capacity are pulled ahead of requests that would otherwise have been delayed waiting for previously tasked images to complete.
+Requests are still handled in a first-in, first-out (FIFO) sequencing for each model endpoint.
+We estimate the load on each endpoint as the ratio of the number of in-progress regions to the compute instances backing the endpoint.
+This helps the load balancing algorithm adjust for images of varying size and endpoints with dynamic capacity that scales up and down.

 #### Image Tiling